LineChan/CRI_SummerSchool/README.md

 </p>

 ### Exposition at the Cite des Sciences
+During the exposition, the public was able to test our prototype with the virtual reality application and the motionn gaming parts.
+We had a questionnaire to gather feedback for future improvements.
+People who visited our booth were from different ages and backgrounds so their observations were very diverse too and helped us a lot.

+A game designer was really intesrested by our  project because a physical therapist from the Cochin Hospital (*in Paris*) recently contacted him to create a medicinal game on back pains.

+### What's next ?
+Everything we've done is Open Source and we documented everything so the CRI's can use our project if there is an opportunity.
+For now, the project is paused because of the end of Summer School.
+We have the contact of the game desginer we met at the Cite des Science, so the project might be taken by other students from the CRI.

 <p align="center"><br>
 <img src="https://github.com/LineChan/CRI_SummerSchool/blob/master/img/francoistaddei.png"><br>
 <i>Francois Taddei, the CRI's director testing our game</i>